 As a manager of the comprehensive urban water cycle for more than thirty years, Aqualia has demonstrated a high level of commitment to environmental sustainability, sparing no efforts in the use of such a scarce resource as water.
-Aqualia has been mitigating environmental pollution through the proper treatment of wastewater generated by human activity, aligning its activities with the United Nations sustainable development goals and collaborating with the global aim of fighting climate change.
+Aqualia has been stopping environmental pollution through the proper treatment of wastewater generated by human activity, bringing its activities in line with the United Nations sustainable development goals and collaborating with the global aim of fighting climate change.
 Reducing losses in water distribution networks, reducing the carbon footprint, ensuring the quality of water supplied and the service provided to our users, are a just a number of the main pillars on which our company's activities rest.
 This document provides information about our business model and the strategic vision that drives the daily performance of our activities.
 This performance is reflected in detail in our sustainability reports, published anually since 2006 and available on our website (www.aqualia.com).

-Pursuant to the recommendations set out in the ICMA Green Bond Principles, this framework defines the way in which Aqualia commits its financial resources to undertake environmentally sustainable projects, clearly defining the categories of projects in which to focus investment, governance and mechanisms to select the specific projects within the aforementioned categories, the economic management of financial resources arising from the issuance of bonds or the contracting of loans and the frequency and extent of reporting on the use of these financial resources.
+Pursuant to the recommendations set out in the ICMA Green Bond Principles, this framework defines the way in which Aqualia commits its financial resources to undertake environmentally sustainable projects, clearly defining the categories of projects in which to focus investment, governance and mechanisms to select the specific projects within the aforementioned categories, the economic management of financial resources from the issuance of the bond, and the frequency and scope of information to be reported on in relation to the use of these financial resources.

 Transparency is one of the basic commitments of our relationship with the millions of end users in the communities where we manage the comprehensive urban water cycle, whether in full or in part.
 Needless to say, this transparency also extends to all our stakeholders.
-This document sets out the commitments to publishing information regarding the use of funds from any financing made available through Green Bonds and/or Green Loans, as well as their review by specialist independent institutions.
+This document sets out the commitments to publishing information regarding the use of funds from any financing made available through Green Bonds, as well as their review by specialist independent institutions.